wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-setup-simulated-hybrid-cloud-environment-testing.md

 3. Create the VNet-to-VNet VPN connection.
 4. Configure DC2.

-If you don't already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/). <!-- deleted by customization If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](/pricing/member-offers/msdn-benefits-details/). -->
+If you don't already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).  If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/). 

 >[AZURE.NOTE] Virtual machines and virtual network gateways in Azure incur an ongoing monetary cost when they are running.
-This cost is billed against your trial, MSDN subscription, or paid subscription.
+This cost is billed against your trial , MSDN subscription,  or paid subscription.
 To reduce the costs of running this test environment when you are not using it, see [Minimizing the ongoing costs of this environment](#costs) in this article for more information.

 ## Phase 1: Configure the TestLab virtual network